 Do I need to bring anything with me?

 If you need to pay for your session you will need to have a major credit card with you.

 For the 4-person studio you will need to bring a hard drive or USB drive that has enough empty space to transfer multitrack WAV files from your session.
-When using the 1-person vocal booth you will need to bring a computer that works with the PreSonus AudioBox iTwo Studio USB interface or a portable recording device that support 48V phantom power.

 Please note: if you don't have a USB device to take your files away with, one will be provided, and the cost of the drive will be added to the total price of your session.
 Each drive costs under $5.

 How do I pay for my time in the studio?